scrapjs/mcjs/README.md

 **M**erge **C**ommon **JS** modules into a single module.

-_MCJS_ produces a single module with all inner requirements merged into a single scope and names conflicts resolved.
-That way is avoided any code overhead and gained maximum compressability.
+_MCJS_ produces a single module with all inner requirements merged into a single scope with resolved names conflicts.
+That way it gains maximal compressability and minimal overhead.

 ## Some stats